MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-A-General-Administration/part-98-Child-Care-Development-Fund/subpart-E-Program-Operations-Child-Care-ServicesLead-Agency-Provider-Requirements/section-98.43.md

 (iii) State-based child abuse and neglect registry and database.

-(c)(1) A child care staff member shall be ineligible for employment by child care providers of services for which assistance is made available in accordance with this part, if such individual:
+(c)(1) The State, Territory, or Tribe in coordination with the Lead Agency shall find a child care staff member ineligible for employment for services for which assistance is made available in accordance with this part, if such individual:

 (i) Refuses to consent to the criminal background check described in paragraph (b) of this section;